 - Vitamin C

-Kale also contains glucosinolates, these compounds are antioxidant properties that protect the plant from environmental and biological stresses such as insects, fungi, drought conditions.
+Kale also contains glucosinolates, these compounds are antioxidant properties that protect the plant from environmental and biological stresses such as insects, fungi, and drought conditions.
 When consumed they help to reduce inflammation and protect cells.
 Chewing, chopping, and cooking activate these compounds.

 Nutrients in Cinnamon for Stress Relief